A predicted distribution for Galois groups of maximal unramified extensions: Facts about

-The authors discovered the importance of Property $E$ from an example of Nigel Boston and Michael Bush (the example in Section~\ref{S:randq}) of a group that was empirically never occurring as a narrow $2$-class field tower group of a $C_3$-extension of $\Q$.
-We realized the failure of Property $E$ was the explanation for the non-occurrence of their group as a narrow $2$-class field tower group, and that Property $E$ was a fundamental fact about $\Gal(K^\#/K)$.
+The authors discovered the importance of Property E from a result of Nigel Boston and Michael Bush that $(\Z/4\Z)^2$ never occurs as a $2$-class field tower group of a $\Z/3\Z$-extension of $\Q$.
+Since $\Q$ has $2$ roots of unity, this example is not covered by Theorem~\ref{T:PropE}, but trying to understand their result led us to the realization that Property E was a fundamental fact about $\Gal(K^\#/K)$.

 To prove Theorem~\ref{T:PropE}, we first need the following facts on Galois characters.
-The statement \eqref{item:Galois-character-n} in the following lemma is Proposition~2.1.6 in \cite{Serre1992} and the proof of \eqref{item:Galois-character-f} is similar.